kumahq/kuma-website/app/docs/dev/documentation/fine-tuning.md

 ## Postgres

-If you choose `Postgres` as a configuration store for `Kuma` on Universal, please be aware of the following key settings that affect performance of Kuma Control Plane.
+If you choose `Postgres` as a configuration store for `Kuma` on Universal, please be aware of the following key settings that affect performance of {{site.mesh_product_name}} Control Plane.

 * `KUMA_STORE_POSTGRES_CONNECTION_TIMEOUT` : connection timeout to the Postgres database (default: 5s)
 * `KUMA_STORE_POSTGRES_MAX_OPEN_CONNECTIONS` : maximum number of open connections to the Postgres database (default: unlimited)